Article | Last updated: 2017-05-09 | Ministry of Agriculture and Food

 The most important instrument for increasing the use of wood as a construction material is the Wood Based Innovation program.
 The aim is for Norway to be a pioneer of value-added processing and new applications of wood in the construction industry.

-The objective of the Bio Refinery program and BIONAER program is to support developing new uses for forest products and wood fiber, while the Bioenergy program is an incentive scheme for farmers and forest owners to produce, utilize, and deliver more bioenergy.
+The objective of the Bioeconomy scheme and BIONAER program is to support developing new uses for forest products and wood fiber, while the Bioenergy program is an incentive scheme for farmers and forest owners to produce, utilize, and deliver more bioenergy.

 The Norwegian company Borregaard in Sarpsborg has one of the most advanced sustainable biorefineries in the world and is a leader in international research on all the potential locked in a log of timber.